lari/server-side-gtm-on-aws-ecs-fargate/README.md

 If you use multiple profiles with you AWS CLI, you can add the `--profile` flag with the `cdk` command.

-For example, I want to deploy the app with min 3 and max 6 server instances using 0,5 vCPU and 1024 MiB per server and a domain hosted in AWS Route53.
-I have a separate profile called `sgtm` for the AWS account, and I want to deploy the app in AWS region `eu-west-1`, I could use the following command:
+For example, I want to deploy the stack with min 3 and max 6 server instances using 0,5 vCPU and 1024 MiB per server and a domain hosted in AWS Route53.
+I have a separate profile called `sgtm` for the AWS account, and I want to deploy the stack in AWS region `eu-west-1`, I could use the following command:

 ```
 CDK_DEFAULT_ACCOUNT='0123456789' CDK_DEFAULT_REGION='eu-west-1' cdk deploy \